sue7ga/WWW-Animemap-API/README.md

 WWW::Animemap::API is API client for Animemap API.
 Please refer http://animemap.net/pages/api/ about Animemap API.

-If you have a lot of access to this API, you may have access restricted by Animemap API's administer.
+If you access this API many times, Animemap API's administer restricts your access possibly.
-Please cache and reuse the API result, if you expect a lot of access.
+Thus, you should cache the results of this API and reuse them, if you need to access this API many times.

 # LICENSE